JavaScript Web

 If you prefer to disable these, set the appropriate values in your configuration options.

-PostHog automatically sends pageview events whenever it gets loaded.
-If you have a single-page app, that means it only sends a pageview once (when your app loads).
+PostHog automatically sends $pageview events whenever it gets loaded and $pageleave when they leaves.
+If you have a single-page app, that means it only sends pageview and pageleave once (when your app loads and when they leave).

-To make sure any navigating a user does within your app gets captured, you can make a pageview call manually.
+To make sure any navigating a user does within your app gets captured, you can make pageview and pageleave calls manually.

 Web